losfair/ice-node/README.md

     const app = new ice.Ice({ session_timeout_ms: 1800000 });

+To access the session, use `req.session` object:

+    app.get("/user/logout", req => {
+        if(req.session.logged_in == "true") {
+            req.session.logged_in = "false";
+            return "OK";
+        } else {
+            return "Not logged in";
+        }
+    });

+To remove a session item, set it to `null`.

+Note that all session keys and values must be strings.

 # Server

 By `app.listen("127.0.0.1:3535")`, Ice-node builds up handlers, initializes the server instance and fires it up.

+# Bugs & improvements

+Both Ice Core and Ice-node are still in early development, and contributions are welcome.

+Use [Issues](https://github.com/losfair/ice-node/issues) and pull requests to let us know your ideas!